dgusoff/dgusoff.github.io/_posts/2019-5-6-AAD-spfx-pt-1.md

 title: Connect to an AAD Secured web API from SharePoint Framework
 ---

+It shouldn't have to be this hard.
+I've had to consume Azure AD-secured API's from SharePoint Framework web parts a couple of times now, and each time I do it I seem to stumble on the security configuration.

+There are a number of blog posts out there on how to do this.
+AC has one, Waldek has one, Sahil Malik has one, and even C# Corner has one.
+But if you read carefully, all of these have subtle but significant differences between key details, and I wasn't able to get functional with any of these.
+Why the differences?
+Maybe the infrastructure has changed over time.
+Maybe the bloggers' implementations differ in key ways.
+It doesn't matter though.
+I'll share what has worked for me.
+Maybe it'll work for you, or more importantly, maybe it'll work for future me.

+I see this as a two-part series.
+In the first, I focus solely on getting the API secured.
+In the second part I'll hook this up to a SharePoint Framework web part.
+In my example I'll be using a Node-powered Function app, but the approach I take here will work for Function Apps in any language, and for Web APIs deployed as App Services.

+## Assumptions

+This won't be a beginner's guide.
+I'm going to assume you know how to create HTTP-triggered Azure Functions in a language of your choice.
+I also assume you know the rudiments of creating an Azure AD App registration but not necessarily all the nuances.
+You should have an Azure subscription and an Azure AD behind a SharePoint tenant, although I do not assume the AAD and subscription are in the same tenant.
+For Part Two you should know how to build and deploy a SharePoint Framework Web Part.

+## High level steps

+In Part One I'll cover the basics of creating the Azure AD app registration, and then use it to configure the security of an existing Function App.

+## Create the Azure AD App Registration

+For some context on what we're going to do here, read this: https://docs.microsoft.com/en-us/azure/app-service/configure-authentication-provider-aad#-configure-with-advanced-settings

+In the Azure AD instance backing your SharePoint tenant, create a new app registration.
+Set it up to be single tenant.

+xxx screen shot xxxx

+Take note of the Client ID and the Tenant ID of your Azure AD.
+Next, add a redirect URI of the URL of the existing Function app.

+xxx screen shot xxx

+xxx screen shot xxx

+That's it as far as setting up the Azure AD application - for now.
+Next let's use the app to secure our API.

+## Secure the API

+On our Function App, first make sure your functions are set up with an authorization level of "anonymous".
+Then under "platform features" click the "Authentication/Authorization" link.

 A while back I had a requirement to connect to an Azure AD-secured API (Azure Function) from a SharePoint Framework web part, and I found it to be difficult and a little frustrating to get it working.
 There just seemed to be a lot of points that were non-obvious and a little "magical", at least to me, but I was able to figure it out.
 I started a blog post on this topic, because I knew thie requirement would come around again, and I didn't want to incur that learning tax again, but I never got around to finishing the post.